dawn-boy/obsidian-notes/Databases/Chapter 1 - Introduction.md

 	- simplicity
 	- evolvability
 ***
+## Reliability
+Reliability means making systems work correctly, even when faults occur.
+Faults can be in hardware, software, and humans.
+Fault-tolerance techniques can hide certain types of faults from the end user.
 ## Scalability
 To first understand scalability, we need to find our load parameters.
 These parameters differs depending on the architecture of our system.
 It might be
 - requests per second